Ceruse (Lootwit) white Oil Paint

-A semi-opaque mixture of lead white and calcite ground in linseed oil like that used by Rembrandt and Velázquez.
+Known as lootwit in the seventeenth century, Ceruse is a semi-opaque mixture of lead white and chalk ground in linseed oil like that used by Rembrandt and Velázquez.
 Learn more.

 The name ceruse originates from the Latin cerássa and currently refers to lead white (basic lead carbonate) pigment.
-In the seventeenth century, ceruse designated any white pigment made from tin or lead plates.
-Later, in the nineteenth century, the name ceruse was used for white pigments that contained lead and chalk.
+In the seventeenth century, ceruse designated any white pigment from tin or lead plates.
+Later, in the nineteenth century, ceruse was used for white pigments containing lead and chalk.

 Hans Kurath.
 Middle English Dictionary, Part C.2.
 University of Michigan Press, 1959. p.
 133.